-Principal Osteopath and owner Dr. Robert Amato graduated from RMIT with a Bachelor of Applied Science (Complementary Medicine) and a Masters of Osteopathy in 2012.
-He has a background in remedial/sports massage spanning 10 years and has also completed a bachelor degree in biomedical science at Victoria University.
+Principal Osteopath and owner Dr. Robert Amato graduated from RMIT with a Bachelor of Applied Science (Complementary Medicine) and a Masters of Osteopathy.
+He has a background in remedial/sports massage spanning 10 years and has also completed a bachelor degree in Biomedical Science at Victoria University.

 Robert has always had a passion for the Osteopathic field and healthcare from a young age.
 His primary goal is always to make each and every client achieve high levels of wellbeing and general health.
-Over the years he has continued to develop a special interest in the treatment and management of both acute and chronic injuries.
+Robert has treated over 10,000 clients over the years and has always continued to improve and develop his skills even further each year.

 Robert enjoys using a wide range of techniques adapting to the individual patient’s needs from babies/children to adults and the elderly.
 He relates well to people of all ages and provides a consistently high level of care in a comfortable treatment environment.
-Throughout his studies he worked for various Osteopathic clinics, a sports trainer for Hawthorn Football Club and the head soft tissue therapist for the Canadian swimming team at the Commonwealth Games.
+Throughout his studies he worked for various Osteopathic clinics around Melbourne.
+He was a sports trainer for Hawthorn Football Club at the AFL and the head soft tissue therapist for the Canadian swimming team at the 06 Commonwealth Games.

 In his spare time he enjoys keeping fit, staying active and playing golf.
 Robert is continually updating his education with further training in all fields of health care.
-Completing dry-needling and cupping courses, advanced management and rehabilitation programs.
+Completing dry-needling, IASTM and cupping courses, advanced management and rehabilitation programs.

-Dr Robert Amato is available Tuesday, Wednesday and Thursday and is registered for private health insurance rebates through our HICAPS machine.
+Dr Robert Amato is available Tuesday, Wednesday and Thursday.
+He is also registered for private health insurance rebates through our HICAPS machine.
 He is a member of the Australian Osteopathic Association.